- Core Argument

 - The Shift: From vanity metrics ("hours worked") to flow metrics.

-- The Engineering View: We measure DORA Metrics (Deployment Frequency, Lead Time for Changes) and business flow metrics (Flow Velocity, Flow Load) that measure actual business impact.
+- The Engineering View: We measure DORA Metrics (Deployment Frequency, Lead Time for Changes) and business flow metrics (Flow Velocity, Flow Load) that connect delivery performance to business outcomes.
+(Forsgren et al., Accelerate, 2018)

 6. Governance